MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 Now we initialize Selenium with a headless Chromedriver.
 This prevents Selenium from opening up a Chrome window thus accelerating the scraping.

 PS: You'll have to donwload Chromedriver from this <a href="https://chromedriver.chromium.org/">link</a> and choose the one that matches your operatig system.
+It's basically a binary of a Chrome browser that Selenium uses to start.

 ```python
 options = Options()